 I am asking for your vote for VP of the student council.
 I love this school, I want to be helpful and I want us all to build memories we'll remember and treasure forever.
 Now, if I can just get off this stage without falling on my face, I'll be in good shape.

 Today, I want to tell you something about me that you might not know.
 From the time I was five years old, I've been taking guitar lessons.
-I don't play in a band and I don't take music classes at school, but every night when I get home, I pick up my Fender and I relieve any stress from the day by playing a few of my favorite classical rock songs.
+I don't play in a band and I don't take music classes at school, but every night when I get home, I pick up my Fender and I relieve any stress from the day by playing a few of my favorite classic rock songs.

 Why You Should Elect Me

 Learning to play a musical instrument takes a lot of time and stubbornness.
-There are times when I just wanted to quit because my fingers were raw from trying to learn a new chord, or that song just didn't sound right.
+There are times when I just wanted to quit because my fingers were raw from trying to learn a new chord or that song just didn't sound right.
 However, I stuck with it until I overcame the challenge and that is exactly what I'll do as your secretary.
 If there is an issue that needs to be solved, I won't quit until we figure out a solution.
 I will bring your concerns to the other council members and like learning a new chord, I will stick with that concern until we figure it out.

 Ask for the Vote